How to make money as a teenager in the UK

 Your teens can save money by:

-1. Setting up auto save on the day they get paid
+1. Setting up an auto-save on the day they get paid

 2. Tracking their incomings and outgoings to see where they can make more savings